paolostyle/eslint-config/README.md

 # @paolostyle/eslint-config
-> Airbnb based ESLint config for React with Prettier formatting
+> Airbnb based ESLint config with Prettier formatting

 ## About

 An ESLint config I've been using for a while (though not as a separate package) in React projects.
-Heavily based on [Airbnb config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), but with disabled a11y rules (might use them, but as warnings so it doesn't crash the build) and a bunch of changes in other rules - they are noted with `// *** Different from Airbnb` comment in `index.js`.
+Heavily based on [Airbnb config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) with a bit less strict JSX a11y rules (which were copied almost completely from CRA ESLint config) and a bunch of changes in other rules - they are noted with `// *** Different from Airbnb` comment in `index.js`.

-It also contains a config for TypeScript that I'm using in my React projects.
+It also contains a config for TypeScript.

 The config requires usage of [Prettier, aka the best thing that happened to frontend developers](https://prettier.io/).
 It doesn't enforce any settings (i.e. Prettier should be configured separately) but my personal config is:
 ```